picocms/Pico/about.md

         fullsize: /style/images/docs/about/fullsize/magazine_theme.jpg
 ---

 Pico is a stupidly simple, blazing fast, flat file CMS.
-For those of us who aren't an expert webmaster, what does that even mean?
+That's definitely a mouthful, what does it even mean?
 In the most basic sense, it means that there is no administration backend or database to deal with.
 You simply create markdown files in the content folder and those files become your pages.
 There's *much* more to Pico than that though.

 {% include gallery.html gallery='standalone' %}